pragdave/cs3342_09/README.md

 recognizes valid sentences and rejects invalid ones.

 The answer should appear in one or more source files in the same directory as this file.
-If I need to do anything more that type a single command to run your code, include a script or makefile that will do the job.
+If I need to do anything more than type a single command to run your code, include a script or makefile that will do the job.

 ## A2.5

-«replace this with your answer»
+python fsm.py

 ## Q2.6 (3 points)